cellannotation/cap-data-schema/cap-anndata-schema.md

 NOTE: The `[cellannotation_setname]--cell_fullname` field is intended for cases where a cell annotation does not exist in the corresponding ontology.
 This field should contain a suggested name for a new ontology entity.
 In the more common case where an ontology term already exists for this cell annotation, this field must be identical to `[cellannotation_setname]--cell_ontology_term`.

+NOTE: In the case of cell types first characterized by single-cell RNA sequencing (scRNAseq) with no corresponding term in the ontology, we *STRONGLY* encourage users to use gene expression as nomenclature, e.g. "Dendritic Cells AXL+ SIGLEC6+".

 <table><tbody>
 	<tr>
   		<td><b>column</b></td>